DataFrames - Part 1

 Visualisation of data

-It is easy to see from the numbers that the concentrations of sodium are much higher than that of calcium.
-However, to also compare the medians, percentiles and the spread of the data it is better to use visualisation.
+It is easy to see from the numbers that the concentrations of sodium are much higher than those of calcium.
+However, to incorporate comparisons of medians, percentiles and the spread of the data, it is better to use visualisation.

-The simplest way of visualisation is to use Pandas functionality which offers direct ways of plotting.
+The simplest way to visualise data, is to use Pandas’ functionality which offers direct methods of plotting your data.
 Here is an example where a boxplot is created for each column:

 PYTHON